5 Tips to Help Interns & Trainees File 2020 Tax Returns

 InterExchange Career Training USA is not a licensed tax advisor, and we cannot provide official tax advice.
 Please contact a professional tax advisor or the IRS to determine your individual tax situation.

-Allison joined the InterExchange team in 2011 and holds a B.A. in International Affairs and an M.A. in Higher Education.
-She oversees the daily operations of the Career Training USA program where she has the privilege of working with students and professionals from around the world pursuing U.S. internships and training programs.
-Allison is originally from Massachusetts and studied abroad in Buenos Aires, Argentina.
+Allison had joined the InterExchange team in 2011 and held a B.A. in International Affairs and an M.A. in Higher Education.
+She had overseen the daily operations of the Career Training USA program, where she had the privilege of working with students and professionals from around the world who were pursuing U.S. internships and training programs.
+Allison was originally from Massachusetts and had studied abroad in Buenos Aires, Argentina.